 Princess Charlotte Augusta

-The news of the birth of Princess Charlotte Elizabeth Diana of Cambridge has been widely welcomed, especially by those of us who particularly wanted a girl.
-This little girl will be the first princess born under the revised rules which mean that she will not lose her place in the succession to a younger brother (should she have one).
-The birth has also aroused interest in former Princess Charlottes, most notably Princess Charlotte Augusta of Wales (1796-1817) the only child of George, Prince of Wales (later Prince Regent, later still, George IV) and his wife, Princess Caroline of Brunswick.
+The news of the birth of Princess Charlotte Elizabeth Diana of Cambridge was widely welcomed, especially by those of us who particularly wanted a girl.
+This little girl will be the first princess born under the revised rules which mean that she will not lose her place in the succession to her younger brother, Prince Louis.
+The birth also aroused interest in former Princess Charlottes, most notably Princess Charlotte Augusta of Wales (1796-1817) the only child of George, Prince of Wales (later Prince Regent, later still, George IV) and his wife, Princess Caroline of Brunswick.
 They were probably the most unsuited couple in the whole long, and frequently troubled history of royal marriages, and Charlotte was the unfortunate product of this misalliance.
 For her short and troubled life see here, and here, and here.
+For the latest biography of Charlotte, see Anne Stott, The Lost Queen.
+The Life and Tragedy of the Prince Regent’s Daughter, published by Pen&Sword (2020).

 From the start the child was the focus of intense interest, particularly when the irrevocable breakdown of her parents’ marriage became public knowledge.
 This meant that unless the prince was able to divorce his wayward wife and marry again, there would be no more legitimate children, no son to displace Charlotte.
 From an early age therefore, the heiress presumptive to the throne was seen as a future queen.